swnesbitt/ATMS-597-SP-2020/ATMS-597-SP-2020-Project-1/README.md

 Project 1 for ATMS 597 SP 2020.

 ## Description
-This project provides an object-oriented python module that converts temperatures interchangeably between degrees Celsius, Fahrenheit, and Kelvin.
+This project provides an object-oriented python module that converts temperatures interchangeably between degrees Celcius, Fahrenheit, and Kelvin.

 ## Usage
 *  Choose the proper function for the temperature conversion.
 For instance, if the user wants to convert Celcius to Kelvin, the user should use tempconvert.C2K.